 S M Hali

-JANUARY 5, 2019
+JANUARY 5, 2019 Daily Times, January 5th 2019

 India entered the Afghanistan fray more out of spite for Pakistan and less for love of the Afghans.
 Eighteen years since 9/11, Indian cooperation with the Afghan Unity Government faces impending dangers, which may imperil Indian investments in the war-ravaged country.
 Most of the threat comes from Indian miscalculation of the risks.
 India has a poor track record of meddling in the affairs of other countries.
 In 1987 it sent its armed forces to Sri Lanka, which resulted in a major disaster and even caused a Tamil suicide bomber to assassinate the Indian Prime Minister Rajiv Gandhi.
 After the US-led NATO forces invaded Afghanistan following 9/11, India saw a grand opportunity to invest in Afghanistan to gain brownie points with the US but more to gain a foothold so that its secret agency RAW could establish bases to destabilize Pakistan.